krishang118/RL-Pong-Game/README.md

   - Up Arrow – Move paddle up
   - Down Arrow – Move paddle down
 - The game runs at ~70 FPS.
-- The AI paddle is on the right; you (the human) are on the left.
+- The AI paddle is on the right; and the human (user) is on the left.

 ## Files Overview
-- `Pong RL Game.py`  — Main training and gameplay script
+- `Pong DQN Game.py`  — Main training and gameplay script
 - `dqn_pong_model.pth` — Saved PyTorch model (created after training)

 ## Saving & Loading
 - The agent automatically saves to `dqn_pong_model.pth` after training.
-- When restarting the script, it will load this file (if present) and start the game.
+- When restarting the script, it will load this file (if present in the same directory) and start the game.

 ## Customization
-- You can adjust training parameters (episodes, learning rate, etc.) at the top of `Pong RL Game.py`.
+- You may adjust the training parameters (episodes, FPS, learning rate, etc.) in the `Pong DQN Game.py` python script.
 - To retrain from scratch, delete `dqn_pong_model.pth` and rerun the script.

 ## Contributing